-According to the Asian Development Bank's (ADB) September 2020 forecast, GDP growth for developing Asia is projected to contract by 0.7% in 2020, reportedly the first decline in economic activity in the region in six decades.314 Similar to other groups, the ADB's forecasts indicate progressively more negative rates of growth over the April through September period, while also forecasting a rebound in growth rates in 2021.
+According to the Asian Development Bank's (ADB) September 2020 forecast, GDP growth for developing Asia is projected to contract by 0.7% in 2020, reportedly the first decline in economic activity in the region in six decades, reflecting the slowdown in global trade and national quarantines.378 Similar to other groups, the ADB's forecasts indicate progressively more negative rates of growth over the April through September period, while also forecasting a rebound in growth rates in 2021, including a growth rate of 6.8% in developing Asia.
 Annual rates of growth in three-fourths of the region's economies are projected to decline in 2020.

-ADB forecasts by sub-regions indicate that East Asia is projected to experience an overall positive rate of growth in 2020, as a result of the dominating influence of the Chinese economy, which is projected to grow by nearly 2% in 2020 and nearly 8% in 2021 as indicated in Figure 18.
-In contrast, Hong Kong, which had already experienced a slowing rate of growth primarily as a result of domestic political turmoil and trade issues between the United States and China, is projected to experience a 6.8% decline in economic growth in 2020.
-Economic growth in the region is projected to rise by 6.8% in 2021.
-Countries in the region have implemented different measures to contain the spread of the virus, reflecting differences in the extent of viral infections.
-Across governments within the region, total fiscal support totaled \$3.6 trillion by the end of August 2020, divided between income support measures and measures intended to support liquidity.
-Similar to other regions and countries, growth prospects in developing Asia depend on the length and depth of the health crisis and the protracted nature of trade tensions between the United States and China.
+ADB sub-regional forecasts indicate that East Asia is projected to experience an overall positive rate of growth in 2020, primarily reflecting the dominating influence of the Chinese economy, which is projected to grow by nearly 2% in 2020 and 7% in 2021 as indicated in Figure 23.
+In contrast, Hong Kong, which had already experienced a slowing rate of growth primarily as a result of domestic political turmoil and trade issues between the United States and China, was projected to experience a 6.5% decline in economic growth in 2020, but rebound by 5.1% in